energywebfoundation/avn-dev-node/docs/delegate_solution_onboarding.md

   // 2 - Use the delegatee to add solution to group
-  // Create a proxy transaction to call the function on behalf of the stash account const proxyCallTx = api.tx.proxy.proxy(stashAccount.address, 'SolutionRegistrar', solutionAdditionTx);
+  // Create a proxy transaction to call the function on behalf of the stash account const proxyCallTx = api.tx.proxy.proxy(stashAccount.address, proxyType, solutionAdditionTx);

   // Sign and send the proxy call transaction using the proxy account await proxyCallTx.signAndSend(proxyAccount, (result) => {